 Complete the Application Online

 The online application requires you to create an account before starting an application.
 There are known compatibility issues when using Internet Explorer and Google Chrome.
 Especially Internet Explorer 11.
 It is preferred that you create an account and fill out the online application using Mozilla Firefox.
 After creating an account you will be able to submit your application for your intended program.
 You can log into GradApply at any time and manage your application.
 Be prepared to spend about 20 minutes on the application as well as paying the $70 application fee .
 In addition to personal information and program selection, you will be asked questions to determine residency status and questions pertaining to campus safety.
 Review the Application Types tab to ensure you select the right application type.

 A non-refundable application fee of $70 is required for each application submitted.
 Your application is not reviewed by the Graduate School until after your application fee is received.
-To meet a program's application deadline or the Graduate School's cut off deadline, you must submit both the application and fee.
-The online application accepts Visa or Mastercard and is the most efficient means of payment.
-Full-time permanent employees of ECU should not pay the fee; instead select "Pay Later" and contact the Graduate School to request a waiver of the application fee.
+The online application accepts Visa or Mastercard only.
 We must emphasize that the application fee cannot be refunded, so be certain you are submitting the correct application before paying the fee.
 Application fee waivers are available in special cases.
 These questions will be asked at the end of the application.
-There are instructions on what you will need to go back later and submit your application fee.
-Visit the U-store link for paying your application fee.
+There are instructions on what you will need to do to be verified for an application fee waiver.
+Please follow those instructions precisely.

 Submit Transcripts to the Graduate School